Notproginfinix/phhusson-treble_experimentations/Moto-G41.md

 Done!
 # Audio issues
 When having headphones or headsets issues, go to config and somewhere here you should find "Phh Treble Settins" hit there, tap on Misc features, and hit on the "Audio" topic: "Use alternate way to detect headsets"
-# PHONE UNBRICKING
+# PHONE BOOTLOOP FIX
 I made some mistakes lol, so theres a fix:
-* When your motorola is bricked, you just can enter to the bootloader, not fastboot, obviusly, not thr system, well THERES A FIX! i just found that just typing ` fastboot flashing get_unlock_ability` you can get, well the flash ability, i flashed the wrong boot.img when trying to root mine, so mine got bricked, you can fix this with yours, if you flashed, idk, the wrong vbmeta image, you can type this command, and then typing `fastboot flash vbmeta (correct vbmeta image)`.
+* When your motorola is bootlooped, you can enter to the bootloader but not fastboot and obviously, the device gets a bootloop, well THERES A FIX! i just found that by just typing ` fastboot flashing get_unlock_ability` you can get, well, the flash ability, i flashed the wrong boot.img when trying to root mine, so mine got bricked, you can fix this with yours, if you flashed, idk, the wrong vbmeta image, you can type this command, and then type `fastboot flash vbmeta (correct vbmeta image)`.

-_Kroe Sufos from Colombia_
+_Kroe Sufos_
 Edited by:
 * your name here and what changes youve done